brmscheiner/zlp/README.md

 * tagged: If tagged=true, show only messages in which you are tagged.
 If tagged=false or omitted, show all messages.
 * filter: Apply a saved filter.
 See the "zulip filter" documentation.
 The word filter can be omitted (zulip news py and zulip news filter="py" are equivalent).

 `zulip msg args "content"` sends a message.
 You must provide either a stream or users.
+If stream is supplied, you must supply a subject as well.
 * stream: If stream=foo, your message will be posted to the stream "foo"
+* subject: Use this argument only if you are posting a message to a stream.
+Private messages in Zulip do not have subjects.
-* users: Use either users=ex@mail.com or users=[ex@mail.com,ex2@mail.com,ex3@mail.com] for multiple recipients.
+* to: Use either users=ex@mail.com or to=[ex@mail.com,ex2@mail.com,ex3@mail.com] for multiple recipients.